arshpreetofficial/Imagine-Net/README.md

 layer.py——defining the different network layers, such as convolutional layer, deconvolutional layer and so on
 evaluate.py——evaluating the classification performance of the trained model
 # Dataset
-Two datasets, including a publicly available Alzheimer’s Disease Neuroimaging Initiative database (ADNI) dataset and a private dataset from the Chinese Longitudinal Aging Study (CLAS) are used in our work.
+Two publicly available datasets Alzheimer’s Disease Neuroimaging Initiative database (ADNI) dataset, he Australian Imaging, Biomarkers and Lifestyle (AIBL) and a private dataset from the Chinese Longitudinal Aging Study (CLAS) are used in our work.
 You can download the ADNI dataset via this link:adni.loni.usc.edu